 Livingstone side of Victoria Falls

-Named after the famous Victorian missionary explorer, Dr. David Livingstone; who explored this area extensively, Livingstone Town was established in 1905.
+Named after the famous Victorian missionary explorer, Dr. David Livingstone; who explored this area extensively.
+Livingstone Town was established in 1905.

-As a major European settlement, being close to the Zambezi River crossing over to Southern Rhodesia; the town was made the capital of Northern Rhodesia in 1911.
+As a major European settlement, being close to the Zambezi River for crossing over to Southern Rhodesia; the town was made the capital of Northern Rhodesia in 1911.
 As the capital, it enjoyed excellent facilities.
 Far superior to anything elsewhere in the country.
 This can be seen from the surviving Edwardian buildings that line the city’s main road.
-The capital was moved to Lusaka in 1935 and the once-bustling city; has become a quiet town.
+The capital was moved to Lusaka in 1935 and the once bustling city; has become a quiet town.
 It still retains a special charm.

 There are many markets in Livingstone making and selling everything under the sun.
 A stop at the Mukuni Park Curio Market is not to be missed!
-Find yourself a unique, Zambian-produced craft as a memento of your holiday.
+Find yourself a unique, Zambian produced craft as a memento of your holiday.
 There is also a Reptile Park with large specimens of Crocs and snakes.

 Fly directly into Livingstone airport.
 Or you can fly into Victoria Falls Airport and take a transfer to across the bridge over Victoria Falls into Livingstone.
 Check visa requirements.